• Skip to primary navigation

 If you harvest too soon, the veggies will not ripen completely.
 Yet if you wait too long, they spoil quickly after being picked from the vine or bush.

-Proper storage is essential to maintain freshness and preserve flavor.
-Depending on the type of vegetable, it's important to limit their exposure to air, light, moisture, and heat - all factors contributing to spoilage.
+Proper storage will help you to maintain freshness and preserve flavor.
+Depending on the type of vegetable, it's also wise to limit their exposure to air, light, moisture, and heat - all factors contributing to spoilage.

 To ensure you have enough food during lean times, you can preserve excess produce by freezing fruits and veggies.